How to choose the appropriate legal structure for a startup in Spain

 4. Cooperative

-• Initial Capital: Defined by the bylaws (generally starting from €3,000)
+• Initial capital: Defined by bylaws

 Key considerations for selecting a legal structure

-Which option Is best for your Startup?
+Which option is best for your startup?

 Share on